How to Stack Government Funding Programs to Optimize Projects

 Research and Development Projects

 Research and development projects that lead to new products or services have many opportunities to access Canadian government funding.
 We recommend using a phased approach to government funding programs that seeks support for basic research, development and prototyping, and commercialization activities.
-One proactive program well-suited for stacking is the Industrial Research Assistance Program (IRAP).
+One proactive program well-suited for stacking is the Industrial Research Assistance Program (IRAP) with the retroactive government tax credit program Scientific Research and Experimental Development (SR&ED).

 Capital and Technology Investment Solutions